-GreenTree Chiropractic is open
+GreenTree Chiropractic remains open to all patients

 We are following the highest level of safety measures:

-- We disinfect the clinic between patients and allow a 15 minute gap to avoid overlap
+- We disinfect the clinic between patients.

 - Please wear a mask to each appointment and bring the minimum of extras (e.g. phone, purse, jackets) inside